jfrome1/Frome-GenAI-project/src/content/docs/templates/links or transcripts.md

 ---
-title: Template - students submit links
+title: Template - students submit links or transcripts
 ---

 ## Summary of the GenAI policy

-- You are free to use or not use GenAI chatbots in this course in any way as long as you submit links to your chat transcripts
+- You are free to use or not use GenAI chatbots in this course in any way as long as you submit links to your chat transcripts or the transcripts themselves
 - There is no penalty for using GenAI chatbots
-- Every assignment in this course must include either 1) a link to a transcript of all relevant GenAI use or 2) a statement that no GenAI was used.
+- Every assignment in this course must include either 1) a link or a transcript of all relevant GenAI use or 2) a statement that no GenAI was used.

 See the rest of the page for important details.